usumfabricae/data-analytics-poc/STEP5-CICD.md

 Leave all other options as they are, acknowledge that the template will create new IAM Roles.

 This template will create:
-- a Code Commit Repository to store the source code
+- a CodeCommit Repository to store the source code
-- a Code Pipeline to orchestrate build, test and deployment
+- a CodePipeline to orchestrate build, test and deployment
 - an automated infrastructure component deployment for testing
-- a Code Build step used to test the deployment
+- a CodeBuild step used to test the deployment
 - an automated testing infrastructure clean-up after deployment
 - A manual approval for testing results
 - Automated transition into production